Appendix Vergiliana: Elegiae in Maecenatem ("Elegies for Maecenas")

 The Elegiae are two poems on the death of Gaius Maecenas (died 8 BC) in elegiac couplets whose ascription to Virgil (who died eleven years earlier) is impossible.
 It has been conjectured by Scaliger that they are the work of an Albinovanus Pedo, who is also responsible for the Consolatio ad Liviam.
 They were formerly transmitted as one long poem.
-The first poem opens with the author saying he has just written a lament for a young man, perhaps Drusus who died in 9 BC.
+The first poem opens with the author saying he has just written a lament for a young man, perhaps Drusus who died in 9 BC aged twenty-nine.
 The poet describes his first meeting with Maecenas introduced by Lollius, praises his art, and defends his wearing of loose clothes (criticized later by Seneca).
 Maecenas' life spent on culture rather than war is praised, as is his service at Actium; a long mythological section compares Maecenas to Bacchus and describes the labors of Hercules and his service to Omphale.
 The death is compared to the loss of Hesperus and Tithonus and ends with a prayer that the earth rest lightly on him.
 The second poem was separated by Scaliger and is far shorter, encompassing the dying words of Maecenas.
 First he wishes he had died before Drusus and then prays that he be remembered, that the Romans remain loyal to Augustus, that he have an heir, and that Augustus be divinized by Venus.